 The objectives of the Cardinal Foley Scholarship Fund are to:

 The scholarship fund is coordinated and administered by CAMECO.
 The screening committee, which awards the scholarships, is currently composed of representatives of the:

-Since 2012, fifty students received a Cardinal Foley Scholarship.
+Since 2012, sixty students received a Cardinal Foley Scholarship.